+ + + +

 COAST - Collective Architecture Studio

-COAST is an architectural photography, research, and design studio based in Copenhagen.
+COAST is a Copenhagen based research and design studio specializing in architectural photography and territorial mapping.
 The studio explores the built environment and the entanglement of society and nature in coastal territories of the Anthropocene.

-COAST argues that the aesthetic framing of objects and territories may aid in identifying and lead to a better understanding of such bodies of complexity and assist in characterizing the complex hybrids emerging in the intersection between architecture and the environment.
-A condition particularly interesting in the coastal territory where urban fabric is superimposed dynamic landscapes, often disregarding the natural forces that remain to be the premise for human settlement; bringing to attention a lack of negotiation between dynamic territories and urban intervention.
+COAST argues that aesthetic framing of objects and territories may aid in identifying urban and environmental challenges relating to physical transformation processes in the intersection between architecture and the environment.
+A condition particularly interesting in the coastal territory where urban fabric is superimposed dynamic landscapes, often disregarding the natural forces that remain to be the premise for human settlement.
+Bringing to attention a lack of negotiation between dynamic territories and urban intervention.

 The work of COAST stands on three main pillars: Architectural photography, landscape photography, and research and design.
 Through architectural photography, the studio portrays the work of some the region's leading architectural practices and institutions and their oeuvre of novel solutions such as BIG, COBE, DAC, and Realdania.

-Through landscape photography, the studio engages in the territories surrounding the built environment with field reportages from territories in a state of criticality such as: the Danish West Coast and its state of post-naturalness, the pending ecological crisis of Miami, or the terrestrial degradation of Panamas indigenous population's archipelago.
+Through landscape photography, the studio engages in the mapping and framing of the territories surrounding the built environment with field reportages from territories in a state of criticality such as: the Danish West Coast and its state of post-naturalness, the pending ecological crisis of Miami, or the terrestrial degradation of Panamas indigenous population's archipelago.

 A variety of approaches, media, and collaborators all gravitating towards the built environment.
 A collective architecture.